davaya/openc2-jadn/jadn-v2.0.md

 Type and field options are the mechanisms to support a varied set of information needs within the strictly regular type definition structure.
 New requirements can be accommodated by defining new options without modifying that structure.
-Each TypeOption and FieldOption provides a limited piece of information about some aspect of the DataType to which it applies, similar in purpose to an [[XSD](#xsd)] *facet*.
+Each TypeOption and FieldOption provides a limited piece of information about some aspect of the datatype to which it applies, similar in purpose to an [[XSD](#xsd)] *facet*.
 Each option has an ID and value listed in [Section 4.2](#42-core-types), and is represented in JSON format as a string where the first character's Unicode codepoint is the option's